 The Medical Assistant curriculum prepares students to become valuable members of the health care professional team, of prime importance in helping physicians respond successfully to a rapidly changing environment.
 Northampton developed its diploma program in response to requests from physicians who were looking for workers trained in both office and clinical skills.
 The coursework includes classroom and lab instruction, and commences with hands-on clinical instruction in physician offices.

 As assistants in the clinical setting, graduates perform duties such as vital signs, exam room preparation, patient data collection, simple dressing changes, lab tests, phlebotomy, medication instruction and EKGs.
 The specialized diploma can be completed in one calendar year (with students electing to attend the program on a part-time or full-time basis) and allows successful students to gain employment at the earliest point in their academic program.
-Students can also choose to continue their studies in a specialized field through direct articulation with other Office Administration programs.
+Students can also choose to continue their studies in a specialized field through direct articulation with other Healthcare Administration programs.

 Take the Next Step